Overview of Company Search

 After you access your list, you can review the categories to identify unique metrics among your target companies when compared to companies in the database.
 For example, to identify this example ICP, see Headcount, Total Funding, and Keyword Clusters.

 Under Headcount, you can see the various forms of criteria and significance.
 A higher significance indicates a better criteria for targeting ideal clients.
-In this example, companies above 200 employees have strong significance (Z-Scores).
+In this example, companies above 200 employees have strong Z-scores.

-For Funding, let’s look at companies with funding rounds greater than $100M based on the significance (Z-Score).
+For Funding, let’s look at companies with funding rounds greater than $100M based on the Z-score.

 And for Keyword Clusters, the high-value targets are companies in the Enterprise Software and Software as a Service (SaaS) industries.